Abe27342/belle-puzzles/README.md

 ## Bot Infrastructure

-The discord bot is hosted on heroku.
-As heroku doesn't support pnpm natively, [heroku-buildpack-npm](https://github.com/unfold/heroku-buildpack-pnpm) is explicitly set for deployment.
+The discord bot is hosted on Azure using a container app.
+Deployment details can be found in the github workflows folder.

 ## Website Infrastructure